 The idea was to develop a dedicated funding source to improve pheasant hunting in eastern Washington.
-Most of the funds are used to buy rooster pheasants for release on lands that are open for public access.
-The balance of the money is available for habitat enhancement grants to private organizations, individuals, and state or federal agencies.
+The funds are used to buy rooster pheasants for release on lands that are open for public access and improve habitat on both public and private lands.

 Each year thousands of pheasants will be released on public lands.
 Those release sites are shown on the maps in this brochure.
 Pheasants may also be released sporatcially on lands open under the Feel Free to Hunt Program.
 The idea behind the release of roosters in eastern Washington is to supplement the harvest.
 Releases will take place for the youth seasons on most of the sites in late September.
 We do not provide other release dates because we want to minimize crowding at the release sites and to promote the highest hunter ethics possible.

 Habitat protection and enhancement continues to be the primary tool to maintain pheasant populations and hunting opportunity over the long term.
 WDFW invests up to $1 million each year on upland bird management and private lands access.
 The pheasant enhancement program provides for habitat enhancements.